St Michael, Lamplugh

 St Michael is in Lamplugh, Cumbria, England.
 It is an active Anglican parish church in the deanery of Calder, and the diocese of Carlisle.
 Its benefice is Lamplugh, Kirkland & Ennerdale.
-The church is a grade 2 listed building.
+The church is a Grade II listed building.

 History

 St Michael, Lamplugh was built by William Butterfield in 1870 with some mediaeval features retained.
 A chapel or church is believed to have been on the site since 1150 with two previous reconstructions recorded in 1658 and 1771.
 The vestry was previously part of the Lamplugh family mortuary chapel.

 The bellcote houses two bells; one has been dated to the 15th century, the other dates from 1870 and was cast by John Taylor & Co of Loughborough.
 Some mediaeval features were retained: a doorway in the north chancel wall now blocked, though delineated externally by an 18th-century monument; the remodelled chancel and vestry, the latter with an original cusped window and door; and three gargoyles relocated to the external east wall.
 Pevsner claims that the Perpendicular style adopted by Butterfield is unusual for the date and must have reflected the earlier building.
 The walls are of sandstone with ashlar details; the roof is of slate.

 Two of the windows are by Charles Eamer Kempe (1891 and 1901) and two are from the Kempe Tower workshop, Kempe & Co.
 Ltd., dated to 1910 and 1911.
 One, dated 1903, is by Heaton, Butler and Bayne of London and the other three are attributed to the London firm of Clayton and Bell.
 An Honours Board, which commemorates all those from the parish who served in World War I, having been researched by the Lamplugh and District Heritage Society was erected by the Society in November 2018.